Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 c.
 Don't overdo.
 You don't need 35 candles to create scent and ambiance.

 I also should have mentioned: do not burn candles in a room that you are not in.
 Be careful where you place them, you don't want a breeze to blow the flame into something else, nor blow something else into the flame.
 Keep them far from anything flammable.
-Do not burn jar candles to the very bottom of the jar.
-No real candles on the Christmas Tree.

 If in doubt, there are battery operated candles that are quite nice--even some scented ones.